-The main point to remember is that they all have an underlying colour which can be most successfully recognised when the sample is on its own against a pure white background, for example a piece of paper.
+The main point to remember is that all white paints have an underlying colour which can be most successfully recognised when the sample is on its own against a pure white background, for example a piece of paper.
 This is probably one of the most important steps to take when selecting your colour palette.
-Once you establish what this colour is then you need to follow general colour rules which I have listed below.
+Once you establish what this colour is, then you need to follow general colour rules which I have listed below.

-A cool white will have either a blue or green undertone.
+A cool white paint will have either a blue or green undertone.

 Those which have a blue base can be particularly difficult to work with as they are quite unforgiving and can bring an almost clinical feel to some rooms, particularly if they do not receive much natural sunlight.
 However for a room that is flooded with natural sunlight it can work really well as a foil to the heat.
 Crisp cool whites are also great to use for kitchen and bathroom joinery – just ensure you select a quarter strength so that you take out as much of the underlying blue as possible.

-Green based whites are relatively easy to work with as they complement so many other colours and are fairly neutral.
+Green based white paints are relatively easy to work with as they complement so many other colours and are fairly neutral.
 These tend to be my go to whites.
 As these get darker, they become the beautiful stone colours that are brilliant for exteriors.
 Clients often describe them as a nothing colour – this is a true neutral.
 Working with these neutrals in either their darkest of lightest form, creates a very classic and timeless look for your home.